quii/learn-go-with-tests/math.md

 - use an SVG library?

-We could refactor our code to do any of these things, and we can do so because it doesn't matter _how_ we produce our SVG, what's important is _that it's an SVG that we produce_.
-As such, the part of our system that needs to know the most about SVGs - that needs to be the strictest about what constitutes an SVG - is the test for the SVG output; it needs to have enough context and knowledge about SVGs for us to be confident that we're outputting an SVG.
+We could refactor our code to do any of these things, and we can do so because it doesn't matter _how_ we produce our SVG, what is important is _what_ we produce -  _an SVG_.
+As such, the part of our system that needs to know the most about SVGs - that needs to be the strictest about what constitutes an SVG - is the test for the SVG output: it needs to have enough context and knowledge about what an SVG is for us to be confident that we're outputting an SVG.
+The _what_ of an SVG lives in our tests; the _how_ in the code.

 We may have felt odd that we were pouring a lot of time and effort into those SVG tests - importing an XML library, parsing XML, refactoring the structs - but